lukelike1001/ProteinPicker/README.md

 # ProteinPicker

-This Github repository holds all of the code used to train the atlas and tomogram models featured in our CS562 final Project
+This Github repository holds all of the code used to train the atlas and tomogram models featured in our CS562 Final Project.
 As a general overview of how the repository is structured:

 - `archive`: holds various code files that are no longer used by the ProteinPicker project
 - `imgs`: holds 2D slices of MRC files, back from when the model was originally a 2D CNN model.
 These images are no longer used for the updated 3D CNN model.